DayneSorvisto/mlops-lifecycle-toolkit/README.md

 # Project Overview

-How can we build an extensible toolkit (using only open source components) for end-to-end data science pipelines across the entire MLOps lifecycle (from data cleaning, feature engineering through to model deployment and monitoring) and reduce dependency on notebooks in production?

-After evaluating over 100 different open source tools in the context of data science projects I distilled it into a comprehensive list of possible components (many are also documented in my book MLOps Lifecycle Toolkit by Apress, 2023) and integrated the most useful ones in the form of a software accelerator for data science including end-to-end data cleaning, model training, model inference, deployment and monitoring.
-In the future, a Helm chart version of the toolkit made be made available for cloud deployments.
+This project is both a dynamic list of open source tools for MLOps organized by category as well as an accelerator with practical examples of using these components to achieve and end-to-end workflow from data cleaning, EDA and visualization to model, feature stores, model training, serving deployment and monitoring.

 ## Features

 - Entirely code-driven for a customizable workflow
 - Supports:
-  - Experiment Tracking
+  - Experiment Tracking via MLFlow
-  - Feature Store
+  - Feature Store ising Feast
   - Exploratory Data Analysis
   - Custom Python packages
   - Training Pipelines Examples
   - Inference Pipelines Examples
-  - Metastore for tracking components

 ### Getting Started